• Ticket Fines and Penalties in Missouri

 Missouri assigns points to every traffic violation.
 The number of points depends on the infraction.
 The more serious the offense, the higher the number of points.

-• 30 days (first suspension)
+• 30 days (1st suspension)

-• 60 days (second suspension)
+• 60 days (2nd suspension)

-• 90 days (third or subsequent suspension)
+• 90 days (subsequent suspension)

 Your MO driver's license will be revoked for one year if:

-• You accumulate 12 or more points in 12 months
+• You accumulate 12 points or more in 12 months

-• You accumulate 18 or more points in 18 months
+• You accumulate 18 points or more in 18 months

-• You accumulate 24 or more points in 24 months
+• You accumulate 24 points or more in 24 months

 Check Your MO Driving Record

-Drivers Younger Than 18
+Drivers Younger Than 18 Years Old

 In addition to the infractions described above, you may lose your driving privileges for violating any of the restrictions associated with an instruction permit or intermediate license.